 TradeGecko makes it easier than ever to manage your WooCommerce store, from order to fulfillment.
 As your business grows, use TradeGecko to manage your price lists, inventory, orders, fulfillment, accounting sync and more for all of your sales channels.

-This guide is for users using WooCommerce Version 2.3 and below.
-If you are using a newer version, you're looking for this guide instead.
+This guide is for users using WooCommerce Version 2.4 and above.
+If you are using an older version, you're looking for this guide instead.

 - Prep work within your WooCommerce store

 Step 1 of 3: Prep work within your WooCommerce store

 Here we’ll cover:

 - Reviewing your product SKUs in WooCommerce